duranmla/alexisduran.com/src/blog/tips-for-jr-interview.md

   const output = [];

     // check if the element is a veggie
-      // if is vegie do not push into result
+      // if is veggie do not push into result
       // else push into result
   return output;
 }